Arrowanneee/arrowanneee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Anqi Wang is pursuing her Ph.D. in the interdisciplinary area of HCI and Metaverse at the Hong Kong University of Science and Technology.
-Before she came to UST, she worked in the City Science Lab in the MIT media lab -Tongji University, graduated with first-place honors at Guangzhou Academy of Fine Arts, and received a Distinction MArch Degree from Bartlett School in University College London.
+Hi!
+I am currently pursuing a Ph.D. in the interdisciplinary area of Human-Computer Interaction (HCI) and the Metaverse at the Hong Kong University of Science and Technology.
+Before joining HKUST, I worked at the City Science Lab— a collaboration between the MIT Media Lab and Tongji University.
+I graduated with top honors from the School of Architecture and Applied Art at the Guangzhou Academy of Fine Arts and earned a Distinction in the MArch program at the Bartlett School, University College London.

-With a background in architecture, art, and computer, her interest fields are environments with emerging media technology, including Augmented Reality, Blockchain, and HCI.
-Her work has been selected for the Chinese CHI, NTU Art Exhibition, Johan Verbeke International Exhibition, Design for China, Youth Design 100, and so on.
-She currently lives in Hong Kong and Guangzhou.
+With a background in HCI, design, architecture, I am particularly interested in technology-enhanced creativity and design, including LLM, AR/VR, and Web 3.
+My work has been featured in exhibitions such as Chinese CHI, the NTU Art Exhibition, the Johan Verbeke International Exhibition.
+I currently split my time between Hong Kong and Guangzhou.

 # 🔥 News